Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 North of Coburg, a hot air balloon is floating through the morning sky.
 The rail strike has made people creative.
 I am too tired to take a photo.
 Writing, on the other hand, I can always do.
 Well, you see what kind of gonzo crap you are getting.
 At least my crap is consistently turning to the left.
 Or does only yogurt turn left and right?
 Honestly, I could never taste a difference between clockwise and counter-clockwise lactic acids.
 And when you turn the cup upside down, it suddenly turns the other way, or what?
 And what if you take the yogurt to the southern hemisphere?
 Allegedly, on the southern hemisphere, the water flows down the drain the other way.
 Counter-clockwise versus clockwise.
 Or vice versa.
 I lived in the southern hemisphere for a few years, but I never bothered to check.
 Why would anybody care, as long as the drain works at all?
 In Bolivia, the problem was more with incoming than with outgoing water.
 Sometimes, there was no water at all for a few days.
 Maybe you’ve seen this in “Quantum of Solace”.
 It’s a true story, though.
 The train station in the movie looks like the one in Sucre, which I mentioned above.
 Pretty amazing if you consider that Sucre is, after all, the capital of Bolivia.
 No, that ain’t La Paz.
 Look it up, if you don’t believe me: Article 6 paragraph 1 of the Bolivian Constitution.
 Reading the constitution should be part of getting to know a country.
 But good-natured as I am, I’ll make the effort, so you don’t have to.

 In Leipzig, even the captain gets fed up with the reservation frenzy.
-Very friendly, he makes an announcement: “Please use the nearest available seat.
+Very friendly, he makes an announcement: “Please use the seat that is closest to you.
 Every seat is just as comfortable as the other ones.”
 And then he races through the countryside at 200 km/h, but it remains comfortable indeed.
 A train like that is a fabulous thing.
 In a car, you would panic at 200 km/h.
 Recently, I was hitchhiking back from Italy to Germany.
 On the A6, I was picked up by a young man who was driving so fast, carelessly and aggressively that I got out at the next rest stop, even though he was continuing in the direction I needed to go.

 Train stations in Germany have weird names: Lutherstadt Wittenberg, Kassel-Wilhelmshöhe or Berlin-Gesundbrunnen (Luther’s City Wittenberg, William’s Hill in Kassel, Wellspring of Health in Berlin).
 You probably can’t name stations North and South no more, because those stupid smartphones have robbed everybody of any sense of direction.
 At every station, more people get on than get off.
 This kind of growth cannot go on forever, neither linearly nor exponentially.
 The ratio will only reverse at the main station of Berlin.
 Seems to be a popular city.
 But an ugly station.
 In the basement, like a bomb shelter.
 Even the stations in Nuremberg and Leipzig, which were really bombed, were rebuilt beautifully and grandiosely, as befits the railroad as the best means of transportation.

-One of the laptop guys, who made sure in his telephone calls that the whole carriage knows that he is an IT guy and that his presence is required in Hamburg most urgently and importantly to calibrate, install, reconfigure or disinfect something, meets his just punishment when the grandma sitting across from him pulls out her cell phone and asks him: “If you’re into IT, you can surely help with my Corona app?”
+One of the laptop guys, who made sure in his telephone calls that the whole carriage knows that he is an IT guy and that his presence is required in Hamburg most urgently and importantly to calibrate, install, reconfigure or disinfect something, meets his just punishment when the grandma sitting across from him pulls out her cell phone and asks: “If you’re into IT, you can surely help with my Covid app?”

 Couples seem to find it perfectly normal to sit next to each other, each staring into a separate screen.
 Or they’re on their way back from the honeymoon, and the relationship is already ruined anyway.